ShineiArakawa/llas/README.md

 ## Features
 - Header-only
 - Only used STL libraries
-- Compatible with v1.4 LAS format (PointDataRecordFormat: 0 to 4)
+- Compatible with v1.2/v1.3/v1.4 LAS format (PointDataRecordFormat: 0 to 4)
+- Read 33M points in 2 seconds

 ## Usage
 You only have to include `include/llas.hpp` file.